 It is not necessary on each occasion when the Commissioner makes an assessment of one taxpayer which is inconsistent with his earlier assessment of a different taxpayer that he simultaneously should amend that earlier assessment.
 That must ultimately be done or the Commissioner would, in effect, be collecting the same tax twice over, but he is to be allowed some flexibility in the timing of the adjustment to meet administrative demands and to enable him to await the outcome of objection proceedings in relation to the assessments.
 [Emphasis added]

-9.57 The Commissioner cannot ultimately include an amount of income or deduction in the taxable income of more than one person when determining an appropriate adjustment.
+9.59 Accordingly, while the Commissioner has some flexibility as to timing, the Commissioner cannot ultimately include an amount of income or deduction in the taxable income of more than one person.

 Ancillary taxes may be adjusted